hulomjosuan21/bogoballers-server/README.md

 # BogoBallers

 ## 🔹 Overview
+A centralised platform to manage basketball leagues & enhance player participation in **Bogo City**.
+This system aims to make all the processes of barangay and city-wide basketball leagues easier, improve the data process, and provide a better experience for **players**, **league administrators**, **coaches**, **basketball teams**, and **spectators**.

-BogoBallers is a **Basketball League Management System** designed to assist league administrators, team managers, players, and spectators by providing a comprehensive digital platform for league operations and management.
+**BogoBallers: Basketball League Management System** aims to improve and assist league administrators, team managers, players, and spectators through the use of digital tools like a web system and application.

 ## 🔹 Technology Stack